-Research and development expenses were \$61.4 million for the first quarter of 2018 compared to \$60.0 million for the first quarter of 2017.
-The increase is primarily attributable to external costs related to the development of vadadustat, including the manufacture of drug substance and drug product for the global Phase 3 program, and regulatory activities as well as other clinical and preclinical activities.
-Research and development expenses were further increased by headcount, consulting and facility-related costs related to additional resources required to support the company's expanding research and development programs.
+Research and development expenses were \$71.9 million for the second quarter of 2018 compared to \$43.8 million for the second quarter of 2017.
+The increase was primarily attributable to external costs related to the continued advancement of the global PRO2TECT and INNO2VATE Phase 3 programs, including enrollment; and the manufacture of drug substance and drug product in support of the global Phase 3 program.
+Research and development expenses were further increased by headcount and compensation-related costs.

-General and administrative expenses were \$9.0 million for the first quarter of 2018 compared to \$5.8 million for the first quarter of 2017.
-The increase is primarily attributable to an increase in costs to support the company's research and development programs, including headcount and compensation-related costs and associated facility-related costs.
+General and administrative expenses were \$12.5 million for the second quarter of 2018 compared to \$6.9 million for the second quarter of 2017.
+The increase was primarily attributable to an increase in costs to support the company's research and development programs, including headcount and compensation-related costs, and costs incurred related to the proposed merger with Keryx Biopharmaceuticals.

-Akebia ended the first quarter of 2018 with cash, cash equivalents and available for sale securities of \$393.0 million.
+Akebia ended the second quarter of 2018 with cash, cash equivalents and available for sale securities of \$402.1 million.
 The company also generally receives cost-share funding from its collaboration agreements with Otsuka on a prepaid quarterly basis.
 Akebia expects its existing cash resources, including the prepaid quarterly committed cost-share funding from its collaborators, to fund its current operating plan into the first quarter of 2020.